<function>

 @code_warntype foo(x)

-Notice that whether a barrier function is effective in solving performance issues ultimately depends on how the function is applied.
+will be applied.
 In the given example, the barrier-function solution would be sufficient if foo

 is called only once.
 Instead, if foo

-could yield substantial performance benefits.
+could lead to substantial performance benefits.